Ify-Jas/Console-Finances/README.md

 I broke down my solution in stages and I used comments on the script to allow myself and others understand the reasoning behind some of the codes.

+My analysis is contained in the mylogic.js file.